Here are some tips to start in paragliding and/or paramotor

 - If you prefer to fly without being accompanied by an experienced pilot, a theoretical and practical training which will allow you to fly on your own is offered in the form of a initiation course of 5 sessions.
 During your first flights and taking into account the little experience you will have at the end of this training, you will be put in optimal aerological conditions for your safety.

 Do I have to do a tandem flight before registering for an introductory course?

 The fastest way to discover the sky is to make a first flight +.

 This mini training allows you to escape, accompanied by a licensed pilot, the time to discover the benefits of this sport and to understand how our wings are able to fly.

 If you are wondering why birds sing while flying, you will know it with this sensational experience that is tandem flight.

 During a first flight +

-paragliding / paramotor the instructor will ensure the flight from takeoff to landing, he will explain to you during a mini training how these devices do to fly, what their limits are and how they manage to stay in the air.
+paragliding / paramotor the instructor will ensure the flight from takeoff to landing. he will offer you to pilot the machine and will explain how our wings do to fly, what their limits are and how they stay in the air.

-If you are convinced that you want to learn to fly, a first flight +
+If you are convinced that you want to learn to fly alone on board, a first flight +

 is not mandatory and you can directly register for an introductory course.